 What HMRC needs:

 And that’s where the trap springs.
-HMRC reviews can be challenging because they often occur after people have moved roles, emails have been lost, and context has faded.
+HMRC reviews often occur after people have moved roles, documentation has been lost, and the informal conversations that provided the context have faded from memory.

 It's a lot easier to deal with HMRC enquiries if you have access to the information, the controls, and the processes from the time decisions were made.
 Decisions might have been correct to the best of people’s knowledge and belief at the time.
 Often by the time of the enquiry, the people who made those decisions are no longer in the business, and you might have gone through two or three rounds of financial data.
 All HMRC think at that point is that you haven't taken appropriate care; you haven't got the right controls in place.